iTwin/viewer-components-react/packages/itwin/grouping-mapping-widget/README.md

 />
 ```

-## UI Configuration
+## Custom UI

-This package provides an interface to define your own group creation method.
-You can use your own UI component to create or update the query.
+This package provides an interface to define your own custom UI or callback functions in grouping mapping widget.
+There are different types of custom UIs provided.

+### Grouping Custom UI

+You can use your own UI component to define group creation method.

-An example of group custom UI provider, [ManualGroupingCustomUI](https://github.com/iTwin/viewer-components-react/blob/master/packages/itwin/grouping-mapping-widget/src/widget/components/provider/ManualGroupingCustomUI.tsx) helps user to manually define ECSQL query for groups.
+An example of grouping custom UI, [ManualGroupingCustomUI](https://github.com/iTwin/viewer-components-react/blob/master/packages/itwin/grouping-mapping-widget/src/widget/components/provider/ManualGroupingCustomUI.tsx) helps user to manually define ECSQL query for groups.

-In CustomUIComponentProps:
+In `GroupingCustomUIProps`:

 - `updateQuery` is used to run the query and visualize results in the viewer.
 - `isUpdating` keeps track of the status of query execution.
 - `resetView` enables you to reset the viewer state.

-To configure your own UI provider, you need to give it:
+To configure your own grouping custom UI, you need to give it:

+- a `type` as `GroupingMappingCustomUIType.Grouping`
 - a `name` as identifier
-- a `displayLabel` which will show in the 'Add Group' dropdown list
+- a `displayLabel` which will be shown in the 'Add Group' dropdown list
 - a `uiComponent` like above
 - an optional `icon`